aome510/spotify-player/docs/config.md

 A theme has three main components: `name` (the theme's name), `palette` (the theme's color palette), `component_style` (a list of pre-defined styles for application's components).

 `name` is required when defining a new theme.
-If `palette` is not set, the terminals colorscheme will be used.
+If `palette` is not set, a palette based on the terminal's colorscheme will be used.
 If `component_style` is not specified, a default value will be used.

 An example of user-defined themes can be found in the example [`theme.toml`](../examples/theme.toml) file